 ‘The Anthropocene Chronicles’

-This is a current programme of projects that I am leading on, which will culminate in a dystopian feature film.
+This is a current programme of projects that I am leading on.

-This project is now complete.
+The first stage of this project is now complete.
 I worked with the following writers Carmen Radtke, Emma Pullar, Fiona Leitch, Rachael Howard and Nick Jackson to produce two novella-length books with four short stories in each one.
 I wrote the short story called ‘Scheduled’, which appears in book one.
 Book one is on sale now here.
-Book two will be on sale in October.
+Book two is on sale from 12th October here.

 ‘Ménage du Trois’